frace/vim-unsurpriseme/README.md

 Currently there is only one configuration variable available.

 ```
-" Show the SignColumn in *every* buffer - default 1
+" Show the SignColumn inside *every* buffer - default 1
 " If disabled the SignColumn will be hidden inside empty and «nofile» buffers.
 let g:unsurpriseme_everywhere = 1
 ```

 ## Hints
-As for my personal taste it makes sense to assign the color of the LineNr highlight group to the SignColumn highlight group.
+As for my personal taste it makes sense to assign the color of the `LineNr` highlight group to the `SignColumn` highlight group.

 ## Bugs